-Key principles and tips for conducting appraisals of non-executive directors.
+Key principles and tips for conducting appraisals of Non-executive Directors.

 The appraisal process is important to ensure that appointees feel motivated, well supported and confident to deal with the many issues and challenges they will face in their role.
-An effective appraisal will enable non-executives to evaluate their performance, receive constructive feedback, build upon strengths and address any areas for development.
+An effective appraisal will enable Non-executive Directors to evaluate their performance, receive constructive feedback, build upon strengths and address any areas for development.

-Here are some principles to consider when conducting effective appraisals of non-executive directors:
+Here are some principles to consider when conducting effective appraisals of Non-executive Directors:

 - be clear about who is conducting the appraisal